JRamos29/flutter_shop_app/README.md

 - Implementing Custom Route Transitions;
 - Persisting local data with [shared_preferences](https://pub.dev/packages/shared_preferences) package;
 - Defined ENV variables with [flutter_dotenv](https://pub.dev/packages/flutter_dotenv) package;

 #

+<b>Note:</b> The purpose of this app is to explore native functionalities from Dart/Flutter as from third-party packages as well.
+So the UI it's not as fancy as a final product for a real app.

+#